-(a) a building site, a construction, assembly or installation project or supervisory activities in connection therewith, but only where such site, project or activities continue for a period of more than nine months;
+- g) a sales outlet; - h) a warehouse in relation to a person providing storage facilities for others; and - i) a building site or construction or assembly project or supervisory activities in connection therewith, but only where such site, project or activity continues for a period of more than six months.

-(b) the furnishing of services, including consultancy services, by an enterprise through employees or other personnel engaged by the enterprise for such purpose, but only where activities of that nature continue (for the same or a connected project) within a Contracting State for a period or periods aggregating more than nine months within any 12-month period.
+3. The term "permanent establishment" likewise encompasses the furnishing of services, including consultancy services, by an enterprise through employees or other personnel engaged by the enterprise for such purpose, but only where activities of that nature continue (for the same or a connected project) within a Contracting State for a period or periods aggregating more than two months within any twelvemonth period.